escapin/ElectionManager/README.md

 to allow eligible voters to cast their ballots.

-B) Once the election is closed, **Check Election Result** shows a link to the _same_ voting booth used by the voters to cast their ballot in order to allow them to check the election result.
+B) Once the election is closed, **Check Election Result** shows a link to the _same_ voting booth used by the voters to cast their ballot, in order to allow them to check the election result.
 This act triggers the *fully automated verification* procedure to investigate whether the voter's choice has been actually counted.